abklabs/svmkit/sdk/python/README.md

 1. Click "Use this template".
 1. Set the following options:
    * Owner: pulumi
-   * Repository name: pulumi-xyz-native (replace "xyz" with the name of your provider)
+   * Repository name: pulumi-svm-native (replace "svm" with the name of your provider)
-   * Description: Pulumi provider for xyz
+   * Description: Pulumi provider for svm
    * Repository type: Public
 1. Clone the generated repository.

 From the templated repository:

+1. Run the following command to update files to use the name of your provider (third-party: use your GitHub organization/username):

+    ```bash
+    make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo ORG=myorg
+    ```

+   This will do the following:
+   - rename folders in `provider/cmd` to `pulumi-resource-{NAME}`
+   - replace dependencies in `provider/go.mod` to reflect your repository name
+   - find and replace all instances of the boilerplate `svm` with the `NAME` of your provider.
-1. Search-replace `xyz` with the name of your desired provider.
+   - find and replace all instances of the boilerplate `abklabs` with the `ORG` of your provider.
+   - replace all instances of the `github.com/abklabs/pulumi-svm` repository with the `REPOSITORY` location

 #### Build the provider and install the plugin